Analyzing Village Farms International (VFF) and Its Rivals

-Village Farms International (NASDAQ:VFF – Get Rating) is one of 32 publicly-traded companies in the “Agricultural production – crops” industry, but how does it weigh in compared to its competitors?
-We will compare Village Farms International to similar businesses based on the strength of its institutional ownership, dividends, analyst recommendations, valuation, risk, profitability and earnings.
+Village Farms International (NASDAQ:VFF – Get Rating) is one of 32 public companies in the “Agricultural production – crops” industry, but how does it weigh in compared to its peers?
+We will compare Village Farms International to similar businesses based on the strength of its analyst recommendations, dividends, earnings, profitability, institutional ownership, valuation and risk.

-Village Farms International has a beta of 2.88, suggesting that its stock price is 188% more volatile than the S&P 500.
-Comparatively, Village Farms International’s competitors have a beta of -28.78, suggesting that their average stock price is 2,978% less volatile than the S&P 500.
+Village Farms International has a beta of 2.88, suggesting that its share price is 188% more volatile than the S&P 500.
+Comparatively, Village Farms International’s peers have a beta of -28.78, suggesting that their average share price is 2,978% less volatile than the S&P 500.

-This is a breakdown of recent recommendations for Village Farms International and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings for Village Farms International and its peers, as provided by MarketBeat.com.

 |Sell Ratings